 Terminology: Common definitions of roguelike and not roguelikes

-Here I talk about different ways some people tried to define what is a roguelike, and why I decided to try my hand at it rather than using someone else´s approach: Berlin Interpretation, Temple of the roguelike´s Roguelikenes Factors, and Temple of the roguelike´s Classic Roguelike Definition, and rogue basin’s non-definition.
+Here I talk about different ways some people tried to define what is a roguelike, and why I decided to try my hand at it rather than using someone else´s approach ( If you are looking for story focused on the very fist definitions of the roguelike term, Slashie did a great one).

-At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “roguelike” using the aforementioned roguelikenes factor as a base.
+At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “Roguelike”.
+As a starting point they chose Temple of the roguelike´s Roguelikenes Factors.
+(Since then the Temple has abandoned that definition).

 “ASCII display: The traditional display for roguelikes is to represent the tiled world by ASCII characters.”